johnmmcgee/ublue-custom/README.md

   - zsh
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds
-- Sets some a few custom gnome settings (see etc/dconf)
+- Sets some custom gnome settings (see etc/dconf)

 ## Applications

-- The following applications are install system-wide:
+- The following applications are installed system-wide:
 ### Communications
 - Discord
 - Slack